Issues & Topics

 Overview

-The higher education landscape is rapidly changing due to internationalization of curricula, diversification of providers, and new modes of learning.
+The higher education landscape is rapidly changing due to the internationalization of curricula, diversification of providers, and the emergence of new modes of learning.
 Some 220 million students are currently enrolled in higher education worldwide, twice as many as ten years ago, and further growth is expected.
-Institutions face the challenge of providing quality education to an increasingly diverse student population, including non-traditional learners and disadvantaged groups
+Institutions face the challenge of providing quality education to an increasingly diverse student population, including non-traditional learners and disadvantaged groups.

-The Tokyo Convention provides a mechanism for countries in the Asia-Pacific region to facilitate the fair recognition of education qualifications through basic principles, increased information provision, and transparency.
-The APNNIC portal is a gateway to better understand the diversity of higher education systems in the Asia-Pacific region and the importance of recognition for all learners.
+The Tokyo Convention provides a mechanism for countries in the Asia-Pacific region to facilitate the fair recognition of educational qualifications through basic principles, increased information provision, and transparency.
+The APNNIC portal serves as a gateway to a deeper understanding of the diversity of higher education systems in the Asia-Pacific region and the importance of recognition for all learners.

 Learn more